NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

     - More than 300MB of RAM
     - More than 5GB of storage

 To create a job, a job script must be created and submitted to SLURM.
 SLURM job scripts may include a range of options to customise their behaviour.
-Once the job is submitted, it can be monitored and canceled.
+Once the job is submitted, it can be monitored and cancelled.
 The rest of this page describes each of these stages in more detail.

 ## Job Scripts